ComicScrip/reactive-records/DONT_README_YET.md

 This lib aims to help you write robust and efficient reactive models for your view layer to consume.

-While it tries to be as agnostic as possible concerning the view framework or the kind of backend you're using, it does come with a few assumptions about your data.
+While it tries to be as agnostic as possible concerning your JavaScript stack, it does come with a few assumptions about your data.
-Reactive-records was clearly built with the relationnal model in mind, so in order to do anything, the following is assumed :
+Reactive-records was clearly built with the relationnal/object model in mind, so in order to do anything, the following is assumed :
  - Your business data is composed of ressources objects (Record instances, eg: users, todos, messages, unicorns, ...) that have serval poperties you want to display and process.
  - These ressources are uniquely identified by some sort of primary key ('id' by default).

 Reactive-records tries to stay generic, but also pragmatic in its use.
-That's why it comes with default implementations that you can ealily extends or override if needed.
+That's why it comes with default implementations that you can ealily extend or override if needed.

 ## Getting started : concepts & features